 Addison County Community Trust can, but is not required to, ask you to provide documentation to "certify" that you are or have been a victim of domestic violence, dating violence, sexual assault, or stalking.
-Such request from The Addison County Community Trust must be in writing, and The Addison County Community Trust must give you at least 14 business days (Saturdays, Sundays, and Federal holidays do not count) from the day you receive the request to provide the documentation.
+Such request from The Addison County Community Trust must give you at least 14 business days (Saturdays, Sundays, and Federal holidays do not count) from the day you receive the request to provide the documentation.
 The Addison County Community Trust may, but does not have to, extend the deadline for the submission of documentation upon your request.